yancongya/KraftyFx.github.io/index.md

 ---
 layout: home
 ---
 Hi there!
-This website is the home for the documentation of KBar and other products made by KraftyFx.
+This is the home of [KBar](http://aescripts.com/kbar) and other products made by KraftyFx.